quantumgears/prompts/I_Introduction/introduction.md

 Some miscellaneous notes to keep in mind as you progress through:

-- User requests to an LLM are highlighted in green; LLM responses are blue
+- User requests can be copied with the button on the top right
-- The LLM output is from QS-LLM Aligned unless otherwise noted
+- The LLM output is from QS-LLM Fast unless otherwise noted
 - Because LLM output is not deterministic, sending the same prompts to the same LLMs does not always return the same results.